BEV$^2$PR: BEV-Enhanced Visual Place Recognition with Structural Cues: METHODOLOGY

 \subsection{Structural Knowledge Extraction}

 \textbf{Shared Bottom Backbone.} Due to the insensitivity of global features to small targets in the raw visual stream, we adopt a shared bottom backbone instead of the architecture of separately processing input images in visual and structural streams.
-To specify, we crop the backbone of BEV generation model into two sequential parts, with the former serving as a bottom backbone shared with the visual stream, so as to prompt visual stream to learn fine-grained local features generated by the BEV semantic segmentation, after which, a specific sub-backbone for the visual stream is used to capture important features for VPR.
-The experimental results in Section \uppercase\expandafter{\romannumeral4} confirm its effectiveness.
+To specify, we crop the backbone of BEV generation model into two sequential parts, with the former serving as a bottom backbone shared with the visual stream, so as to prompt visual stream to learn fine-grained local features generated by the BEV semantic segmentation, meanwhile, the latter is copied as the specific sub-backbone of visual stream and unfrozen to capture important features for VPR.

 \textbf{Feature Refinement Module.} Considering that the BEV feature map operates at a higher semantic level compared to the RGB image and needs to be refined to denoise and adapt to VPR, we adopt a part of depth stream in MobileSal \cite{wu2021mobilesal} as the feature refinement module in the structural stream.
 Specifically, there are totally five stages with the same strides, the last of which is modified to refine BEV features.